jkdoug/mudder/README.md

 * Build.
 * Run.

-Lua 5.2.2 is included in the source, and everything else is pure Qt/C++.
-There are no other outside dependencies.
+Lua 5.2.3 is included in the source, and everything else is pure Qt/C++.
+There are no outside dependencies.

 ###Linux
 ```